Your FREE Handout

-Autism Strengths and Challenges: A Guide for Counsellors
+Autism Strengths and Challenges

 The contribution that autistic individuals make to society is remarkable, but it’s essential to recognise the unique challenges they may face.
 For counsellors and psychotherapists, understanding autism strengths and challenges can enhance therapeutic outcomes when working with autistic clients.